 So it’s time to be the hero for your little kitten now.

 Provide them Food puzzles.
 Your cat is a hunter by nature and she is deprived of this instinct when you lock her up inside your house.
-Ever seen her bringing her kills back to home?
+Ever seen her bringing her kills back home?
 Yeah, that’s disgusting but that is her instinctive behavior, and she’s actually thinking about you when she does that.
 She’s trying to feed YOU!
 Food puzzles are an inexpensive way to let your cat “Hunt” and scavenge for food and they will definitely enjoy their time while eating.

 Keep life interesting for her.
 Remember when we told you that cats get bored easily?
-That mean you need to prepare a variety of toys and keep aside a lot of time to play with your dear cat to keep her entertained
+That means you need to prepare a variety of toys and keep aside a lot of time to play with your dear cat to keep her entertained